AcidicNic/nicc.io_react_boilerplate/README.md

 don't worry about if it's something that sounds like it'd be hard to add, just let me know if you have ideas

+can be one of the following things or something else

 ## Layout

 ik it's kinda basic looking rn. if you have ideas about the layout, a sketch/photo or link to a reference would be helpful to understand the vision